-There are also three additional OnStar[®] control buttons located at the bottom of the mirror.
-See your dealer/ retailer for more information on the system and how to subscribe to OnStar[®].
-See OnStar[®] System on page 2-38 for more information about the services OnStar[®] provides.
+There are also three additional OnStar® control buttons located at the bottom of the mirror.
+See your dealer/retailer for more information on the system and how to subscribe to OnStar®.
+See the OnStar® owner's guide for more information about the services OnStar® provides.